juicyj201/StockProgramProject21/readme.txt

 The installation file will only work on a windows (32 / 64(x86)bit) machine.
 We haven't thought about branching to other machines yet, as that would be outside of our project's scope.
-You can install to any location on any drive you choose.
+You can install the program to any location on any drive you choose.

 -----------------------------------------------------------------------------------------------------------------------------------------------------------------------
  2. Known Bugs
 -----------------------------------------------------------------------------------------------------------------------------------------------------------------------

-* If the executable file starts and you are able to get to the main menu, but you cannot continue onwards to the main database section, then try to install the latest version of the program.
-This will occur if the sqlite file located in the installation location, is of the old version (the old version doesn't have updated tables).

-* If you exit the program using the exit button on the top-right corner of the screen, the program will continue to run (this is because I haven't found a way to dispose (or end) the forms properly).
-Rather return to the menu and use the exit button, to properly end the application.

-* The start menu does not currently have working registration or login buttons.
-There is a bug in those forms, as well as with connecting to the database and it will be fixed by the end of the working year.
+*This may not be much a bug, but i have disabled the control box linked to most of the forms.

 (Other than that i suppose there is no other harmful bugs.
 The program has been thoroughly tested to make sure it works in a real-world situation.
 However there may be several bugs after new features are added to the program.)